 - Don’t Overbeat the Batter – Have you ever noticed that as you whip butter, it not only gets creamier, but lighter in color?
 These butter shortbread cookies start with whipped butter, combined with brown sugar.
 You can whip as long as you like at this stage, but once you start adding flour, keep the mixing to a minimum.

 - Use Ungreased Baking Sheets – Too much fat will make the cookies greasy.

 - Properly Measure Ingredients – I use the scoop and swipe method for flour.
 Simply scoop the flour by the spoonful into your cup measure and swipe the top edge flat with a knife.

-- Get the Butter Cold – Chill the dough during the 30 minutes resting stage for best results.
+- Chill dough – Chill dough for 30 minutes for best results.

-- Bake at a Lower Oven Temperature – This will ensure the butter shortbread cookies are cooked evenly.
+- Bake at a Low Temperature – This will ensure the butter shortbread cookies are cooked evenly.

-How Do You Know When Butter Shorbread Cookies Are Done?
+How Do You Know When Butter Shortbread Cookies Are Done?